ardarm/terraforming-scalable-dockerized-wordpress-on-aws/README.md

 - EFS
 - Add additional Security Group for EFS

-After completed, you will see the EC2-Instance destroyed because we're not included the EC2 script in this step, but in the next step, we will deploy it again via Auto-Scaling.
+After completed, you will see the EC2-Instance is destroyed because we're not included the EC2 script in this step, but in the next step, we will deploy it again via Auto-Scaling.

 **4.Auto-scalling Policy**